How to Stop a Partition Action

 Alternatives to Buyouts

 Private arrangements can be made between co-owners that are not necessarily buyout agreements.
-For instance, if a decedent’s two children were left equal shares of two real properties (e.g., a decedent’s primary residence and their vacation home), an agreement could be made between the children in which one child would take ownership of one property and the other child would take ownership of the other if both properties were worth roughly the same amount.
+For instance, if a decedent’s two children were left equal shares of two real properties (e.g., a decedent’s primary residence and their vacation home), an agreement could be made between the children in which one child would take ownership of one property and the other child would take ownership of the other, as long as both properties are worth roughly the same amount.
 Another possibility is that there are other valuable assets in the estate or trust (e.g., bank or investment accounts or tangible personal property) that roughly equal the value of the subject real property.
 One beneficiary may opt to take the real property, while the other may opt for the remaining assets.

 As demonstrated, there are countless ways to resolve real estate disputes without bringing a partition lawsuit; legal counsel can help co-owners with finding the right alternatives for their given situations, and later, with drafting a legally binding contractual agreement for whatever deal is made.